 The support to women defenders in the front line seeks to strengthen the work done by organisations that come into direct contact with violence cases and provide support and counsel.
 These organisations often work under pressure and with very few resources, despite the fact that their role is key for women’s wellbeing.

-With this initiative, we want to contribute to the eradication of all types and forms of violence against women and girls, promoting respect for their autonomy and decision-making over their own bodies.
+With this initiative, we want to contribute to the eradication of all types and forms of violence against women and girls.

 REDAL is the oldest programme at FMS.
 It has been applied since the start of the FMS and it represents the essence of what we want to be: a fund that supports the grass roots of women’s and feminist movements in the countries where we work.